 If couples agree on separation terms, they can save time and money in court fees.
 The separation agreement can become the divorce decree, speeding up the divorce process.
-Some states require you to wait as long as six months before a divorce becomes final.
+Some states require you to wait six months before a divorce becomes final.
 There is no waiting period for a legal separation when you want to separate.

 While you can usually get a divorce without a separation agreement, separation proceedings are handled differently in each state.
 Some states require a period of separation before a couple can file for divorce.

 Check your state or government website for more specific information about the separation process.

 Yes, you can get a legal separation without a lawyer.
 You can submit a petition to separate and file the documents yourself.
 But it’s encouraged to hire an attorney to ensure your paperwork is correct and covers everything pertinent to your separation.